NietoCurcio/JAMStack-project/README.md

 In order to set up the AWS SDK, the [shared credentials file](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html) was properly configured through an administrator IAM user.

+### Serverless

+Quote from AWS:

+"With DynamoDB, there are no servers to provision, patch, or manage, and no software to install, maintain, or operate.
+DynamoDB automatically scales tables to adjust for capacity and maintains performance with zero administration.
+Availability and fault tolerance are built in, eliminating the need to architect your applications for these capabilities."

 ## Stripe

 Stripe is a service for online payment, in this project there's one product, that is the monthly subscription.
 When the user subscribes it's created a customer.
 The projec also make uso webhooks through Next.js API Routes, then Stripe is able to send real-time events to the application and handle the events accorndangly, for example send an event that a subscription is not active anymore.